ZLB: A Blockchain to Tolerate Colluding Majorities

-\paragraph{\blockchainlong.} A \blockchainlong (\blockchain) is a Byzantine SMR that allows for some consensus instances to reach a disagreement before fixing the disagreement by merging the branches of the resulting fork and deciding the union of all the past decisions using SBC (Def.~\ref{def:sbc}).
-More formally, an SMR is an \blockchain if it ensures termination, agreement and convergence as defined below:
+A \blockchainlongproblem (\blockchainproblem) is a Byzantine fault tolerant SMR that allows for some consensus instances to reach a disagreement before fixing the disagreement by merging the branches of the resulting fork and deciding the union of all the past decisions using SBC (Def.~\ref{def:sbc}).
+More formally, an SMR is an \blockchainproblem if it ensures termination, agreement and convergence: